Primary

 Stand on the band and hold both ends or loop it behind your neck.
 Push your hips back into the hinge just like a weighted RDL.
 The band should be taut at the bottom and pulling hard at the top.

-Want Banded RDL in your program?
+See where Banded RDL fits in your weekly plan

 Stand on band with feet hip-width.